-[0082] Not all of the schemes for immunochromatography rely on an enzyme labeled binding partner/enzyme substrate as providing the signal for detection of the analyte.
+[0079] Not all of the schemes for immunochromatography rely on an enzyme labeled binding partner/enzyme substrate as providing the signal for detection of the analyte.
 In U.S. Pat.
 No. 4,806,311 there is disclosed a multizone test device for the specific binding assay determination of an analyte and an immobilized binding partner therefore together with a detection zone for receiving labeled reagent which migrates thereto from the reagent zone.
 The detection zone contains an immobilized form of a binding substance for the labeled reagent.
-The labeled reagent bears a detectable chemical group having a detectable physical properties, so that it does not require a chemical reaction with another substance.
-Exemplary of such groups are colored species fluoresces, phosphorescent molecules, radioisotopes and electroactive moieties.
+The labeled reagent bears a detectable chemical group having a detectable physical property which is detectable on the basis of its own physical properties, so that it does not require a chemical reaction with another substance.
+Exemplary of such groups are colored species fluorescers, phosphorescent molecules, radioisotopes and electroactive moieties.
 U.S. Pat.
 No. 4,313,734 describes the use of gold sols as labels for antibodies which are detectable without a chemical change.

-[0083] Many lateral flow immunochromatography systems utilize particulate (microparticle) markers (e.g., gelatin, dyed latex, or colloidal gold) which are labeled with a binding partner (e.g., antibody or antigen) that binds the analyte of interest.
+[0080] Many lateral flow immunochromatography systems utilize particulate (microparticle) markers (e.g., gelatin, dyed latex, or colloidal gold) which ar labeled with a binding partner (e.g., antibody or antigen) that binds the analyte of interest.

-[0084] The microparticles or other detectable moieties attached to an analyte binding moiety (e.g., an antibody or antigen) are dried onto (or otherwise localized in) either a lateral flow chromatographic strip or onto a sample application pad (typically glass fiber) which in turn is affixed to one end of a strip of chromatographic medium such as nitrocellulose.
+[0081] The microparticles or other detectable moieties attached to an analyte binding moiety (e.g. an antibody or antigen) are dried onto (or otherwise localized in) either a lateral flow chromatographic strip or onto a sample application pad (typically glass fiber) which in turn is affixed to one end of a strip of chromatographic medium such as nitrocellulose.
 Another material binding to the analyte of interest is affixed to the chromatographic medium at or near the end opposite to the end having the application pad.

-[0085] The liquid sample to be analyzed is placed on the pad, causing the suspension of the microparticles into the liquid and allowing any analyte in the liquid sample to bind to the analyte-binding material attached to the microparticles.
+[0082] The liquid sample to be analyzed is placed on the pad, causing the suspension of the microparticles into the liquid and allowing any analyte in the liquid sample to bind to the analyte-binding material attached to the microparticles.
 The liquid sample leaves the application pad by diffusion and capillary action and begins to migrate along the nitrocellulose strip carrying the microparticles down the strip along with the liquid.
 When the liquid containing the suspended microparticles arrives at the region of the chromatographic strip bearing the second binding material, the analyte (if present in the original sample) will form a molecular bridge between the analyte-binding material on the microparticles and the analyte-binding material affixed to the strip, resulting in the immobilization of the microparticles at that point on the strip where the analyte-binding material is affixed.
 This immobilization of the microparticles results in a visible signal (e.g., a colored band or dot) at this point on the strip.
 If the analyte is not present in the sample, the microparticles will continue past this location on the chromatographic strip and a visible signal will not be produced.

-[0086] It will be appreciated that other labels (e.g., fluorescent labels) besides microparticles can be utilized.
+[0083] It will be appreciated that other labels (e.g. fluorescent labels) besides microparticles can be utilized.
 In addition, a single chromatography strip can contain reagents to detect or quantify a number of different analytes.

-[0087] It will also be appreciated that the lateral flow strip can use an analyte detection that does not involve an antibody-antigen recognition system.
+[0084] It will also be appreciated that the lateral flow strip can use an analyte detection that does not involve an antibody-antigen recognition system.
 Thus, for example, the strip can be impregnated in a detection zone with a chemical that reacts with the analyte itself to produce a signal.

-[0088] The devices of this invention can be readily assembled with any of a variety of commercially available lateral flow chromatography assays (e.g., Syntron Quick-Scan 6, Syntron Bioresearch, Carlsbad, Calif.; Avitar Visualine II, Avitar TEchnologies, Canton, MA; Determine HIV-1/2, Abbott Laboratories, Abbott Park, Ill.).
+[0085] The devices of this invention can be readily assembled with any of a variety of commercially available lateral flow chromatography assays (e.g. Syntron QuickScan 6, Avitar Visualine II, Avitar Technologies, Canton, Mass., etc.).

-[0089] Optional Blocking Strip
+[0086] Optional blocking strip